Cosmic Mod Install Guide

 - Currently on some systems the secure boot option in the EFI boot manager may need to be disabled for CosmicMod to load properly at boot.

-- One way to do it is with using any live GNU/Linux environment including Cosmic-Mod that has dd.
+- One way to install the disk image is with using any live GNU/Linux environment including Cosmic-Mod that has dd.

 - On an external live SSD, you can download the Cosmic-Mod image and install it to the desired disk via dd.